Glossary of terms

 G

-General Education: A requirement of all undergraduate degrees which ensures students learn about disciplines outside their main area of study.
-General Education courses are identified by a ‘G’ after the course number and are listed in the General Education Schedules.
+General Education: General Education courses are identified by a ‘G’ after the course number and are listed in the General Education Schedules.

 Generative pre-trained transformer (GPT): Used in chatbots such as ChatGPT, a GPT can generate natural language answers to prompts when trained on a large language model (LLM).
 Use within academic coursework may be at the discretion of faculties.